Denike-analyst/domestic_items_sales_analysis/README.md

 ### Recommendations

 1. The company should focus more on selling clothes and electronics.
-2. Invest in marketing at the peak sales period.
+2. Invest in marketing at the peak sales period in order to maximize profit.